Cain's Jawbone: Popular reception

 In 1934, Victor Gollancz Ltd printed 4,000 copies of Cain's Jawbone but there is no record of actual sales.
 In the Gollancz publication, Cain's Jawbone was only one among other puzzles.
 Since that time, the book, and interest in it, lay dormant until 2019.

 According to The Washington Post, "In its first year on the market in 2019, Cain's Jawbone sold roughly 4,000 copies."
 Interest was lukewarm, but the same article credits subsequent sky-rocketing sales to Sarah Scannell following her publication of videos documenting her progress toward solving Cain's Jawbone on TikTok, as well as the near-simultaneous announcement that comedian and crossword compiler John Finnemore had solved the puzzle.

 According to The Guardian, sales have topped 500,000 as of the beginning of 2023.

 Critical reception

 The Laurence Sterne Trust has used the increased popularity of Cain's Jawbone in the early 2020s to promote experimental forms in the novel.

 "The Researcher's First Murder"

 In 2024, Unbound (the publisher of the 2019 edition) published a spiritual successor to Cain's Jawbone.
 Entitled "The Researcher's First Murder", the puzzle was written by John Finnemore, the winner of the 2019 competition.
 It was published initially as a box of 100 cards each with a text side (to be correctly ordered into a narrative) and a picture side (forming a set of puzzles connected to the narrative).
-As with Cain's Jawbone, there was an initial competition to correctly solve the puzzle with a first prize of £1000 to the first correct solution and £250 to a random other solution submitted by 28th February 2025.
+As with Cain's Jawbone, there was an initial competition to correctly solve the puzzle with a first prize of £1,000 to the first correct solution and £250 to a random other correct solution submitted by 28 February 2025.